Woolaroc: History

-Woolaroc Museum & Wildlife Preserve

 Woolaroc is owned and operated by The Frank Phillips Foundation, Inc. founded in 1937 by oilman Frank Phillips and his wife Jane Phillips.
-In 1944, the Phillips donated all of their personal holdings of Woolaroc grounds, facilities, animals, collections, and art to the Foundation.
-At that time it was determined that the primary purpose of the Foundation was to assure the operation and the preservation of Woolaroc.
-The Foundation, a 501(c)(3), is headed by a Board of Trustees.
+In 1944, the Phillips donated all of their personal holdings of Woolaroc grounds, facilities, animals, collections, and art to the foundation.
+At that time it was determined that the primary purpose of the foundation was to assure the operation and the preservation of Woolaroc.
+The foundation, a 501(c)(3), is headed by a board of trustees.
 The mission of Frank Phillips when he built Woolaroc in 1925 was to preserve the history of the West, educate, and entertain.

+In 2025, Phillips 66 announced that it would be closing its company museum in Bartlesville and giving its collection, along with $5 million, to Woolaroc.

 Museum collection

 Woolaroc aircraft

 The museum started out as a hangar in 1929 for the Woolaroc, a single-engine, single-wing Travel Air 5000 airplane initially designed by Clyde Cessna, that Frank Phillips sponsored in the Dole Air Race from Oakland, California, to Honolulu, Hawaii, in 1927.
 Woolaroc is the only plane from the race that still survives.
 It stands in its hangar at the Phillips Museum.
 Its sister plane, Oklahoma, also sponsored by Phillips, aborted the race at San Francisco because of mechanical problems.

 Over the years Phillips continued to receive gifts, and made art acquisitions, and the museum grew room by room.
 The museum is 50,000 sqft and now has over 600 paintings, 300 bronzes, over 2,300 pieces of Native American art and artifacts, as well as many pieces of taxidermy that decorate the walls of the museum and lodge.
 The galleries feature some of the premier Indian and Western artists in America's history: Remington, Russell, Leigh, Moran, Couse, Johnson, Sharp, Balink, Hennings, Ufer, Berninghaus, Bierstadt, and others.

+The second "WOOLAROC" plane was a B-17 "Flying Fortress", piloted by Ellison Miles, who later became an oil tycoon, but kept in touch with Frank Phillips during the war, writing back and forth.
+Mr. Phillps wanted to have the plane brought to his museum, but it was blown apart and salvaged for scraps right after Mr. Miles, and my Grandfather, John Qua (co-pilot) had finished their mandatory 25 grueling missions, and went home.
+They lost only one crew member in those missions, and on average, 3 out of 5 men actually made it through the 25 missions.
+Winston Toomey, the bombardier.

+"LIBERTY LETTERS" is the name of the book written for Mr. Miles for his anniversary, and has the crew photo on the front with my Grandpa nest to him.
+They called it "LIBERTY LETTERS" because Mr. Ellison was from LIBERTY TX.